9 Reasons to lift weights

 6. Less chance of injuries

 “Working different parts of the body as part of an exercise regimen gives you the best chance of avoiding injury,” says sports physiotherapist and former chairperson of Sports Physiotherapy Australia, Ivan Hooper.
-“Instead of running or walking every day, do some weight training in between so certain areas of your body are not overloaded excessively.”
+“Instead of running or walking every day, do some weight training in between so certain areas of your body are not overloaded.”
 Mixing up your exercise routine also helps to prevent boredom.

 7. Reduced back pain